One of the great things about WordPress is that it’s so search engine optimization (SEO) friendly.

 The free version should be more than enough for beginner bloggers and small businesses, while the premium upgrade should be considered by established bloggers and larger companies.

-The original SEO plugin for WordPress, and it still has plenty of fans.
+The original WordPress SEO plugin, and it still has plenty of fans.
 It offers support for a huge range of things including Google AMP, Google Analytics and Schema.org markup.
 (Along with everything else you’d expect such as XML site map generation.)

 Now if this seems a bit technical, don’t worry – the plugin’s creator says that beginners don’t have to worry about tinkering with things as the plugin starts working automatically once installed.